pyth-network/pyth-sdk-rs/pyth-sdk-terra/README.md

 ## Usage

+> :grey_exclamation: Please follow [the best practices](https://docs.pyth.network/consumers/best-practices) when using this crate.

 ### Read price

 For reading the price you just need to call `query_price_feed` function within your contract with the id of the price.